 Building decarbonization is urgent.
 We must reduce the health, safety, and economic impacts of climate change and air pollution.
 Equally important is how we get there.
 We must collaborate equitably to center Environmental Justice communities who have been ignored, polluted, and pushed into unaffordable housing and debt.
 We must grow relationships and capacity to embody the principles of Environmental Justice while transforming policies, markets, and buildings in the Midwest.

 Transitioning Midwestern buildings to carbon-free, renewable electricity has the potential to reduce utility costs, increase housing affordability, improve residents’ health and safety, and help state and local governments achieve climate goals.
-Sponsored by Fresh Energy and supported by many allies, the Midwest Building Decarbonization Coalition (Midwest BDC) supports equitable deep decarbonization strategies to address the regional challenges of cold climates and purple state politics.
+The Midwest Building Decarbonization Coalition (Midwest BDC) supports equitable deep decarbonization strategies to address the regional challenges of cold climates and purple state politics.
 The Coalition engages in Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.

 Equity First and Carbon-Free